peopledatalabs/pdl-ibm-cloudpac/README.md

 # pdl-ibm-cloudpak
+The number of applications that rely on data to deliver innovative solutions is increasing every day and this is especially true for people data.
+In order to create trusted data-driven products at scale, more and more companies are requiring that they have a single source of truth built upon [validated and compliant](https://docs.peopledatalabs.com/docs/data-sources) data with coverage across [a wide array of data points](doc:fields).
+People Data Labs provides this data on over 1 billion people globally.
+Our data is the trusted backend of hundreds of applications that derive insights and provide value creating services spanning most industries driving hundreds of use cases.

 This repo consists of jupyter notebooks used for PDL data ingestion for [IBM Cloud Pak for Data](https://www.ibm.com/products/cloud-pak-for-data/resources).
 These are basic templates used for loading data via our API or flatfile consisting of JSON, CSV and Parquet formats.